 Whiplash injuries can be mild or severe.
 Treatment typically begins with over-the-counter pain relievers and ice applied to the painful neck muscles.
 If pain persists, prescription medications and physical therapy may be helpful.

-Most people recover from whiplash in just a few weeks, but some people with whiplash injuries develop chronic conditions that can be extremely painful and disabling.
+Most people recover from whiplash in just a few weeks, but some people may develop chronic pain after a whiplash injury.

 Most whiplash symptoms develop within 24 hours of the injury and may include: